jmarranz/relproxy/README.md

 As bonus, RelProxy provides a shell environment to execute:

 1) A pure Java archive packaged like a shell script file with no need of previous compilation, compilation is done on the fly and optionally .class can be saved in a cache to provide the fastest "scripting" language of the world.
-Code in the initial archive can call to other normal Java files, again with compilation on the fly.
+Code in the initial archive can call to other normal Java files, again with compilation on the fly and optional compilation caching as .class files.
 [Example 1](https://github.com/jmarranz/relproxy/blob/master/src/main/webapp/WEB-INF/javashellex/code/test_java_shell) and [example 2](https://github.com/jmarranz/relproxy/blob/master/src/main/webapp/WEB-INF/javashellex/code/test_java_shell_2)

 2) Execution of Java code snippets in command line (no need of packaging in an archive).
 [Example](https://github.com/jmarranz/relproxy/blob/master/test_cmd/test_java_shell_snippet_launcher.sh).